-How do I know which battery is the correct one for my hearing aid?
+How do I know which battery to use?

 Hearing aid batteries are standardized with number and color codes to make it easy to find what you need.
 The easy-to-remember codes for hearing aid batteries are 675 (Blue), 13 (Orange), 312 (Brown), and 10 (Yellow).

-What are the correct steps for changing a hearing aid battery?
+What are the steps for changing a hearing aid battery?

 First, remove the tab on the battery before inserting it into the hearing aid.Then, insert the battery correctly with the positive (+) sign facing up.

 Hearing aid batteries will typically last about 3-10 days depending on the size of the battery, your model hearing aid, level of hearing loss, and the demands of the location where you use them.
 The more active your hearing aid is, the more battery power will be used.